. Banner Image by Gary Hundt

 The Laguna Foundation is proud to collaborate with local biologists, artists, educators, naturalists, and partner organizations to offer a wide range of natural and cultural history online programs, presentations, and outings all year long.
 Whether you’d like to learn a new skill, enjoy the beautiful Laguna scenery, or attend a fun event with your family, the Laguna Foundation has a variety of offerings to deepen your appreciation for the Laguna de Santa Rosa, connect with nature, and inspire a vibrant community dedicated to lifelong learning.

-Please note that all in-person outings follow current Sonoma County health orders and guidelines for group activities to keep everyone safe during COVID-19.
-Heavy smoke, excessive heat or heavy rain cancels outdoor programs.
+Please note: Heavy smoke, excessive heat, or heavy rain cancels outdoor programs.
 Lastly, please let us know in advance if you can no longer attend an outing so we can offer a spot to someone on the wait-list.

 Select webinar recordings can be found on our Educational Resources page or on our YouTube channel.